BuckeyeSoftware/rex/doc/CORE.md

 Pure virtual function calls just forward to `Rx::abort`.

 ## Performance
 The core library was designed with performance in mind in all areas performance matters.
-Most library implementations in C++ do not concern themselves with good debug or compile-time performans, only release.
+Most library implementations in C++ do not concern themselves with good debug performance, only release.
+Similarly, compile-time performance is never considered.

 Careful design choices were made to avoid excessive build times, such as avoiding large headers (this is why each trait is in it's own individual file in `core/traits`.) in addition to other things.